henrylin777/raspi-os/README.md

-# Operation System Capstone(OSC)
+# raspi-os

-This project is a series of implemenetations related to operate system, and  cover some common mechanisms such as booting, interrupt, file system,...etc.
+This project contains a series of implemenetations related to essential kernel modules in operating system such as scheduler, interrupt handling, and file system...etc.
-The name "OSC" and the overall architecture of this project come from the lecture with the same name at National Yang Ming Chiao Tung University, please reference this [website](https://oscapstone.github.io/index.html) for more information.
+The goal of this project is to understand the basic concept of Linux kernel by implementing kernel modules from scratch, so the source code is largely based on
+Linux kernel.

+Each lab is about to build one kernel feature, it has a corresponding folder in materials directory.

+This project is still under development, for now it is functionality-limited and only supports on Raspberry Pi 3.

 <br>